WiseLibs/wise-river/README.md

 If a `number` is provided, the returned promise will instead be resolved with an array of the first `number` of items in the river (or less, if the river gets fulfilled without receiving that many items).

-In either case, when the returned promise gets resolved, the river gets cancelled.
+In either case, the river will be cancelled when the returned promise is resolved.

 `NoDataError` is available at `River.NoDataError`.